Harry Kirk

-Henry Joseph Kirk (born 25 August 1944) is a Scottish former footballer who played on the left wing.
+Henry Joseph Kirk (25 August 1944 – 11 September 2026) was a Scottish professional footballer who played on the left wing.
 He played in the Football League in England for Middlesbrough, Darlington, Hartlepool, Scunthorpe United and Stockport County, in the Scottish Football League for Third Lanark, Falkirk and Dumbarton, and in the Swedish Division 2 Norra for IK Sirius.

+Kirk died on 11 September 2026, aged 82.